TO YOU TO YOU TO YOU at Toynbee Studios 5 - 6 October 2018

 Lin Hixson & Matthew Goulish (Sat 6 Oct)

-Lin Hixson and Matthew Goulish will perform Matthew’s Ledger Lines – A Text for Athens in a new duet involving clothing enhancements.
+Lin Hixson and Matthew Goulish perform Matthew’s Ledger Lines – A Text for Athens as a duet.
+Clothing enhancements by Sky Cubacub.

 Catherine Hoffmann (Sat 6 Oct Toynbee and Wed 17 Oct The Arts Centre)